What’s This All About?

 “The application to purchase the Owls Head Crown lands was formally initiated by Mr. Sean Glover (Cox & Palmer) on behalf of Mr. Beck Gilbert and his company Lighthouse Links Development Company, on September 23, 2016, by way of correspondence to Department of Natural Resources (as it was then known) staff and an attached “Application for the Use of Crown Land.”
 Mr. Glover requested that the application be kept confidential.”Applicants Pre-Hearing Brief (Paragraph 33)

-What’s happening in the court case?
+What’s happening with the court case?

-To read the Applicants’ pre-hearing brief, click here.
+To read the Applicants’ pre-hearing brief, click here

 Why is Owls Head Provincial Park deserving of environmental protection?